Saint Luke Parish, Dominica

 Saint Luke is one of Dominica's 10 administrative parishes.
-It is bordered by St. George (to the north), St. Mark (to the south), and St. Patrick (to the east).
+It is bordered by St. George to the north, St. Mark to the south, and St. Patrick to the east.

-The parish is one of Dominica's smallest in area and population.
-1,668 people live in its 7.77 km² (3 mi²) of area.
+The parish is the smallest one in Dominica by area and population.
+1,668 people live in its 7.77 km2 (3 mi2) of area.
 Pointe Michel (La Pointe) is its only settlement.

 Its shape resembles a wedge pointing right, with the top part cut off.